ullaskunder3/react/README.md

 # React

-React uses JavaScript Object to buid Ui interface
+React uses JavaScript Object to buid UI interface

 - Using **create-react-app** command
 - create-react-app quickly setup projects without configuring, so you do not have to setup your project by yourself.